Bakushin10/postgres-setup-docker/README.md

 -  `{POSTGRES_DB}` and `{POSTGRES_USER}` are defined in `environment` in `docker-compose.yaml`

-check login info by logging into postgres db. users might not exsit if this is your first time creating the container from the image
+check the login info by logging into postgres db. users might not exsit if this is your first time creating the container from the image

 - get container info